Cory Ondrejka

-Cory Ondrejka was the Chief Technology Officer of Linden Lab, makers of Second Life.
+Cory Ondrejka is the former chief technology officer of Linden Lab, makers of Second Life.
 With Philip Rosedale, Ondrejka co-founded Second Life and played a significant role in the architecture of the product.
 After leaving Linden Lab, Ondrejka became Senior Vice President of Digital Strategy for the EMI Group until he left EMI in September 2009.
 He also was vice president of engineering at Facebook.

 Education

 Ondrejka is a former US Navy officer and 1992 graduate of the US Naval Academy.
 He earned a joint undergraduate degree in Computer Science and Weapons and Systems Engineering, and has the distinction of being the first Annapolis graduate to do so.
 In 1995 he graduated with a master's degree in computer science from Boston University.

 Career

 Before Linden Lab

 Before joining Linden Lab, Ondrejka served as Project Leader and Lead Programmer for Pacific Coast Power and Light, where he helped to develop Road Rash 64 and built a core technology team to deliver titles to the Nintendo 64 and Sony PlayStation consoles.
 Prior to 2000, Ondrejka also worked for the Department of Defense and the National Security Agency.